The Seattle music scene in the mid 1980’s was a breeding ground of exceptional talent.

 In 2010, some 22 years after the Epic release of “Fifth Angel,” the band was asked to headline the “Keep It True” festival in Lauda-Koenigshofen, Germany.
 Gathering many of the core members and adding Heir Apparent vocalist Peter Orullian, (Ted Pilot is now an endodontist practicing in Seattle and was not able to sing for the reunion), the band prepared a blistering set of songs from the first two albums.

 The reception was incredible, with the sold out crowd singing the lyrics to every song.
 Fifth Angel again headlined the sold out 2017 “Keep It True” festival as well, and this positive momentum planted the seeds for a new album.
-Jaap Wagemaker from Nuclear Blast Records, one of the most successful metal labels of all time, listened to a couple of demos Kendall Bechtel had been working on and expressed interest in hearing more.
+Jaap Wagemaker from Nuclear Blast Records, one of the most successful record labels for the metal genre, listened to a couple of demos that were in progress and expressed interest in hearing more.

 A few of the members began writing and recording together, and the collective enthusiasm was very strong over the music that was being created.
 Nuclear Blast signed the band to a new record contract based on a three song demo that was submitted.

-Fifth Angel recently put the finishing touches on their first new album in almost 30 years “The Third Secret,” which will be released in October of 2018.
-The album features the incredible talents of guitarist and lead vocalist Kendall Bechtel, bassist John Macko and drummer and backing vocalist Ken Mary.
+Fifth Angel put the finishing touches on their first new album in almost 30 years “The Third Secret,” which was released in October of 2018.
+The album features lead guitarist Kendall Bechtel also taking on the role of lead vocalist, bassist John Macko and drummer and backing vocalist Ken Mary.

 Says bassist John Macko, “When we began this process, we always were mindful to write songs that moved us as a band first.
 We felt that if we achieved that, then the music will most likely touch our fans as well.”